frayedcoon/luna/README.md

 Just call `make`.

-The kernel binary `luna.bin` for target `BOARD=nucleo-stm32f303K8` (default target) will be generated under `build/` directory.
+The kernel binary `luna.bin` for target `TARGET=nucleo-stm32f303K8` (default target) will be generated under `build/` directory.

-If you want to build kernel for another platform, you should specify `BOARD` variable for `make`.
+If you want to build kernel for another platform, you should specify `TARGET` variable for `make`.

 Supported boards could be found inside `board/` folder.

 Example:
 ```
-    make BOARD=nucleo-stm32f303RE
+    make TARGET=nucleo-stm32f401RE
 ```

 ## Build targets